fedora-riscv/releng/docs/source/index.rst

 Meetings
 ========
-rel-eng holds regular meetings every Monday at 14:30 UTC in `#fedora-meeting-1` on the Freenode IRC network.
+rel-eng holds regular meetings every Monday at 14:30 UTC in `#fedora-meeting-2` on the Freenode IRC network.

-* `Meeting agendas <https://fedorahosted.org/rel-eng/report/10>`_ are created
+* `Meeting agendas <https://pagure.io/releng/issues?status=Open&tags=meeting>`_ are created
-  from open tickets in Trac that contain the meeting keyword.
+  from open tickets in pagure that contain the meeting keyword.

 Meeting Minutes
 ---------------